PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FOUR: REPORTING PROCESS

 Members may report violations of these codes of conduct to any member of the CCC, who shall then investigate the report by questioning relevant persons.
 The CCC shall be empowered to include any appropriate persons with particular expertise or experience in the issue in this temporary subcommittee, known as the Chapter Member Welfare Committee (hereafter referred to as the CMWC).

-The CCC may appoint an ongoing CMWC Chair (or multiple co-chairs) to collect reports and assemble and facilitate the committee.
-Following the conclusion of the investigation, the CMWC shall present a recommendation to chapter leadership of restorative action.
+The CCC may appoint an ongoing CMWC Chair (or multiple co-chairs) with standing responsibility to collect reports and assemble and facilitate future CWMC(s).

+Following the conclusion of each investigation, the CMWC shall present a recommendation to chapter leadership of restorative action.
 Chapter leadership shall come to a consensus whether to execute the CMWC's recommendation, or shall come to a consensus on a different recommendation, which the CMWC shall duly implement.
 Should the member not feel comfortable presenting this grievance to the CCC or CMWC Chair(s), they have the right to speak directly and privately to the National Member Welfare Council.

 ## SECTION FIVE: DISCIPLINARY MEASURES